jozefcipa/laundry-alert/README.md

 ### HTTPS and iOS

-As the app is using self-managed SSL certificate for the API, we need to register it in our iOS (Android) device in order to allow connections. <br>
+As the app is using a self-managed SSL certificate for the API, we need to register it in our iOS (Android) device to allow connections. <br>
-In order to do so, we need to add the SSL root authority certificate into our phone. <br>
+In order to do so, we need to add the SSL root authority certificate to our phone. <br>
 Read more [here](https://jozefcipa.com/blog/self-signed-ssl-certificates-on-ios) to see how to configure it.